 Configuring the DIY View Layout

-Before writing any HTML/CSS code, we’ll add all three of our form fields to the View.
+Before writing any HTML/CSS code, we’ll add all five of our form fields to the View.
+For the final two fields, we’re going to place them inside a Custom Content field (more on this later).

 By default, fields are wrapped in a <div>